 Every company may need reporting of different depth: for some, receiving weekly reports with details on what part of the budget has been expended will be enough, while others may ask for a wide and expansive report with details about touches and features that have been added over the past week to keep tighter control.

 Determine what amount of info you need for optimal management, but establish that right from the start, and be sure to discuss your plans with your development partner.
-Agree on the schedule of report submission as well as on its make-up of its contents.
-Consider how you want to receive the report: maybe you need to discuss it on a video call instead of just checking a spreadsheet or prepared a written-up summary that is shared with you.
+Agree on the schedule of report submission as well as on the make-up of its contents.
+Consider how you want to receive the report: maybe you need to discuss it on a video call instead of just checking a spreadsheet or preparing a written-up summary that is shared with you.
 All of these things depend on personal style, personality, individuality, the details of which definitely should be ironed out before delving into a mutual business relationship.

 Use project management software

 You’ve probably used dozens of different applications to manage different projects and teams.
-It turns out that it’s also useful for cooperation with vendors too.
+It turns out that it’s also useful for cooperation with IT vendors too.
 While the outsourced team tracks all the tasks, you can easily check the progress of the project and then point out, highlight, or specify anything that you consider important.

 Ask your partner to grant you access to their wikis or other software, so you can be empowered to track the progress yourself.
 Some of the most popular examples of such software are Jira and Confluence, widely used in companies with Agile practices.